project-fifo/otter/README.md

 # OTTERS

 Cleanup of otter with a community focus.
-Because multiple otter build a damn a lot faster!
+Because multiple otters build a damn a lot faster!

-OpenTracing Toolkit for ERlang
+OpenTracing Toolkit for Erlang

 ![otter logo](docs/images/otter_logo.png)